Beta Feature — Meeting Copilot is currently in beta. To request access, please reach out to the Tenzo team directly.

 Job Description Format (Intake templates)

-For intake templates, configure how the post-meeting job description is generated and which ATS fields it writes.- Job description template — An HTML template for the generated job description.
+For intake templates, configure how the post-meeting job description is generated and which ATS fields it writes.- Job description template(s) — An HTML template for the generated job description.
 Use placeholder labels (e.g.

-[Job Title],[Requirements]) to indicate where content should be filled in.
-The AI preserves the HTML structure of the template and replaces each placeholder with details pulled from the intake conversation. - ATS Job Sync — A per-field checkbox list of every writable job field exposed by your ATS integration.
+- ATS Job Sync — A per-field checkbox list of every writable job field exposed by your ATS integration.
 Each box picks a field that will be written back to the ATS job record after the meeting:

-- Description fields (e.g. Job Description, Public Job Description) are populated from the rendered HTML job description template above.
+- Description fields (e.g. Job Description, Public Job Description) are populated from the job description template(s) above — each description field renders from its own template.
 They’re opted-in by default on new templates.

 - Non-description fields (e.g. Salary, Start Date, Location, Employment Type) are extracted directly from the meeting transcript by a second AI pass.
 Only the fields you tick run through extraction.